R3dCr3sc3nt/AlexCTF/CR1-Ultracoded/README.md

 print "The flag is: " + alexCTF + "{" + flag + "}"
 ```
-And the output and solution
+And the output and solution.
 ```
 The flag is: alexctf{th15_1s_5up3r_5ecr3t_txt}
 ```